isomerpages/moe-montfortjuniorsch/_our-programme/Co Curriculum Activities/Badminton.md

   </tr>
 </tbody>
 </table>

 **Recreational Team - Recreational sessions begins In Term 2 only**

+*Take note that the schedule below is for recreational teams in Term 2.

 ### PROGRAMME HIGHLIGHTS/UPDATES FOR 2022

 We are currently training for the NSG North Zone badminton 2022.